-To meet the needs of the growing number of adults and older teens with sleep problems, The Valley Hospital has opened The Center for Sleep Medicine, a state-of-the-art facility that provides diagnosis and treatment for a variety of sleep disorders and ailments.
+The Valley Hospital's Center for Sleep Medicine is a state-of-the-art facility that provides diagnosis and treatment for a variety of sleep disorders and ailments in patients of any age.
 The Center is located at 579 Franklin Turnpike in Ridgewood.
 For more information, please call 201-251-3487.

-The Center, which serves adults and teenagers 16 years old and older, complements the hospital's well-regarded Pediatric Sleep Disorders and Apnea Center, which serves infants and young children.
+The Center includes the Pediatric Sleep Disorders and Apnea Center, which serves infants and young children.

 The Center for Sleep Medicine, accredited by the American Academy of Sleep Medicine, is led by a panel of physicians.
 Tracy Carbone, M.D., serves as the Center's Administrative Medical Director.
-Dr. Carbone also serves as the Director of Valley's Pediatric Sleep Disorders and Apnea Center, which has operated at the hospital's main campus in Ridgewood since 1999.
-The Center's Medical Director is Jeffrey Barasch, M.D.
-Adult sleep medicine physicians participating in the Center include Rakesh Sharma, M.D.; George Lin, M.D., and Rahat Salamet, M.D.
-In addition, a physician advisory group for the Center includes Dr. Carbone, Dr. Barasch and representation from the fields of otolaryngology, neurology, cardiology, endocrinology, dentistry, obesity surgery, and psychiatry.
+The Center's Clinical Medical Director is Jeffrey Barasch, M.D.
+Adult sleep medicine physicians participating in the Center include Rakesh Sharma, M.D.; and Rahat Salamat, M.D.

-The Center for Sleep Medicine offers six beautifully appointed private rooms that boast extra long, queen-size beds; wall-to-wall carpeting; Lay-Z-Boy recliners and TV (DirecTV).
+The Center for Sleep Medicine offers six beautifully appointed private rooms that boast queen-size Sleep Number beds; wall-to-wall carpeting; La-Z-Boy recliners and cable television.
 Caregivers or a parent may stay overnight if the patient requires assistance or is a minor.
 Private showers make it convenient for those patients who need to be up early and prepare for work.
 Continental breakfast is provided and all efforts have been made to make the patient's experience as comfortable and home like as possible.

 Several types of sleep studies can be conducted at the Center.
 Some of the most common disorders that may be studied include sleep apnea, loud snoring, restless leg, excessive daytime sleepiness and other unusual sleep behavior.
 Patients having difficulty initiating and/or maintaining sleep can also be evaluated.
 Once diagnosed, patients will be offered various treatment options through their physicians.
 In rare cases, surgery may be needed to correct a condition.
 All aspects of the testing process are handled at the Center, and test results are forwarded to the patient's personal physician to ensure a comprehensive treatment plan.